 All MIT students have access to campus wide Wi-Fi with internet access.
 All you need to access this service is for your laptop to be wireless-enabled.
-We provide this service to help you with your studies, free of charge.
+We provide this service to help you with your studies.
+The service is free of charge.

-All MIT students will be issued with an Student ID/ Access card when they enrol.
-Students are required to have their card on them at all times whilst on campus.
+All MIT students will be issued with an Student ID/Access card when they enrol.
+Students are required to have these cards on them at all times whilst on campus.
 Failure to do so may result in not obtaining access to the campus.

-Your Student ID/Access Card will be made available during Orientation week and enables students to access their MIT internet accounts through their MIT ID number.
+Your Student ID/Access Card will be made available at Orientation and enables students to access their MIT internet accounts through their MIT ID number.